Affordable, unlimited data is the need most often expressed by RVers we talk with, so we're constantly tracking the options.

 Slowing down speeds gets a bit more confusing, and you'll see terms like Throttling, Network Management and Streaming Optimization.
 Here are the differences between the three:

 - Throttling: Is when a carrier or reseller always slows down speeds.
-This might be for the entire month (example: Cricket Wireless, an AT&T prepaid plan, always slows speeds to 8 mbps) or it might be only after a certain amount of data has been used (example: Carriers that offer tiered data plans tend to just slow speeds to 128kbps after the data cap is reached, to avoid overages.)
+This might be for the entire month (example: AT&T's Unlimited Choice plan always slows speeds to 3 mbps) or it might be only after a certain amount of data has been used (example: Verizon's 'Safety Mode' on their tiered data plans slow speeds to 128kbps after the data cap is reached, to avoid overages.)

-- Network Management: Is when a carrier reserves the right to de-prioritize the traffic of high bandwidth users on unlimited data plans.
-They generally have a target data amount (22-28GB of usage in a month), and after that is exceeded, if the customer is on a cellular tower that is experiencing congestion, their usage might be slowed down.
+- Network Management: Is when a carrier reserves the right to de-prioritize the traffic of high bandwidth users.
+They generally have a threshold before this kicks in (22-28GB of usage in a month).
+After that threshold is reached, if the customer is on a cellular tower that is experiencing congestion, their usage might be slowed down.
 Once the tower is no longer congested, full speeds resume.
 For RVers visiting heavily populated areas with overused towers, this might feel like like throttling in practice at times.
 But when on underused towers, you may never experience it.

 - Streaming Optimization: Newer to the scene, and already quickly disappearing, are unlimited data plans that 'optimize' streaming of video, music and/or gaming.
 When doing these sorts of activities, your resolution may be decreased to lower levels to save bandwidth.